 The most reliable sign of a high-quality dance hall in Texas is the presence of elderly folk, particularly old people who skillfully dance and spin and are blissfully unaware of anyone other than their partner.
 On some nights, the Broken Spoke is bursting with lively seniors who dance circles around the youngsters.
 Usually, there's a mix of young and old, cowboys and hipsters, Austinites and tourists.
 The rectangular wooden dance floor splits the room in two with seating areas on either side.
 The bands, whether they’re young or old, play mostly traditional country music.
 Because that’s the kind of music owner James White likes, he’s been doing things this way since 1964, and he has no intention of changing.
 Another fan of traditional country music, Willie Nelson, has been known to drop in here when he’s not touring.

 Featuring an intimate and colorful indoor space plus a sprawling outdoor patio against a limestone cliff, Cheer Up Charlies is just plain fun.
 Expect themed dance parties, live music, drag shows, film screenings, and karaoke at this Austin gay bar.
 Arlo’s vegan food truck offers a delicious way to refuel after a long night of dancing.
 And if your digestive system needs a little boost, there’s even freshly brewed kombucha on tap.

 If you want to learn about the history of the cocktail as you imbibe, The Roosevelt Room can take you to school.
 The menu is broken up by era based on when the drink was created.
 In the elegant main level, customers are seated by a host either at the long bar or one of the slek booths.
 Reservations are recommended.
-Upstairs, you can seat yourself at the long bar, or have a more private experience at one of the sleek booths.
+Upstairs, you can belly up to the long bar, or have a more private experience at one of the sleek booths.
 Also, don't forget to grab a seat on one of the plush couches or a barstool on the balcony overlooking the Main level.
 Snacks and light meals are also served, ranging from spiced nuts to spinach and arugula salads.